Parable of the Good Samaritan

 The tragic situation of too many homeless and needy pets reminds each of us of the vital need for spaying or neutering every pet to reduce over-population and for responsible wellness care to prevent disease transmission.

 We support and appreciate those of you who take needy pets into your families and into your hearts.
-We know that many of our most beloved patients were once homeless "throw-away" pets.
-In fact, each of the Dr. Zucker's beloved five dogs and four cats were once homeless, as were many of the pets of the rest of our staff.
+We know that many of our most beloved patients were once homeless or abandoned pets.
+In fact, many of Dr. Zucker's beloved dogs and cats were once homeless, as were many of the pets of the rest of our staff.
 Many of us have come to believe that these rescued pets somehow "know" and are grateful for the chance at life your kindness provides them, as they often become such devoted and loving pets.

 The following background and retelling of the Good Samaritan Parable is extracted & reprinted from Wikipedia, the free online encyclopedia.